Excelsior2021/Battleship/README.md

 # Battleship
 A remake of the classic game Battleship as a web application using HTML, CSS and JavaScript.
-I hope to make a player vs computer version also.
+Plans to create a player vs computer version.
 Please check it out.
 Feedback appreciated.

 excelsior2021.github.io/Battleship